haandev/canvasbg/README.md

 ## Documentation

-For detailed usage instructions and API reference, please refer to the Documentation.
+For detailed usage instructions and API reference, please refer to the Documentation. https://haandev.github.io/canvasbg/

+## Examples
+For examples on how to use CanvasBG, please refer to the Examples. https://canvasbg.vercel.app/

 ## Contributing